A-Ki789/vector_InputUserArray/README.md

 # vector_InputUserArray
-The code is implemented in vector library.User gives as much as he wants in the array and the size of array increases as per the need.
+The code is implemented in already stored in standard library.User gives as much as he wants in the array and the size of array increases as per the need.